-Because of their soft thick fur with a hair follicle from which more than 50 hairs grow, they look like teddy bears, but nothing could be further from the truth.
-If chinchillas look cuddly, most chins are not.
-They make great pets, but they are sensitive animals, so they need to be handled with care and housed appropriately.
-To keep them happy and healthy, they need a special diet tailored to the nutritional needs of the Chinchilla.
+Their soft, thick coat with a hair follicle from which more than 50 hairs grow makes them look like teddy bears, but nothing could be further from the truth.
+Although Chinchillas look cuddly, most chins are not.
+They make great pets, but they are sensitive animals so they need to be handled gently and housed properly.
+To keep them happy and healthy, they need a special diet that is tailored to the nutritional needs of the Chinchilla.
 The animals also need a lot of freedom of movement to run and jump.

 - Systematics: Chinchilla lanigera, Family Chinchillidae, Order Rodentia

 - Life expectancy : up to 20 years

-Weakly muscled stop stomach: By ingesting several small portions per day, the food slurry is pushed to the rear part of the intestines.
-Lifelong growth of the incisors and molars: The tooth wear occurs during eating because the teeth rub against each other.
-The duration of feed intake becomes longer when eating crude fibres, which are intensively ground.
-Relatively large cecum: Conversion of fine, crude cells by the positive intestinal flora into protein-rich and vitamin B-containing cecum droppings.
+Weakly muscled stomach: By consuming several small portions per day, the food is pushed to the back of the intestines.
+Lifelong growth of the incisors and molars: Tooth wear occurs during eating because the teeth rub against each other.
+The duration of feed intake increases when eating raw fibres, which are intensively ground.
+Relatively large cecum: Conversion of fine, crude fibers by the positive intestinal flora into protein-rich and vitamin B-containing cecal feces.
 These are eaten directly from the anus and undergo a second passage through the intestines.

 Unlimited feeding is possible with ChinchillaDroom BASIC because it meets the energy needs of young animals during their growth process as well as the needs of adult animals.

 DISTRIBUTION OF THE CHINCHILLA

 - originally from Chile between Altamira and Talca, mainly near coastal Cordillera

 - critically endangered